petrimj/dotfiles/README.md

 - **vagrant** - Really easy virtual machine configuration.
 - **virtualbox** - Virtual machine engine for vagrant.
 - **skype** - Usually people use this for video meetings.
 I like google hangouts but skype has more users.
-- **gpgtools** - Please start using open gpg as soon as you can.
+- **gpgtools** - Please start using OpenPGP as soon as you can.
 Emails are not so secure as you think.
 This works well with OS-X mail.app.
 - **vlc** - For playing whatever videos you want to.
 VLC can handle them all.

 These all will be installed using `.install.sh`.